-- Be selective.
-Sometimes, the excitement of an upcoming IVF cycle brings on a “mouth-runneth-over” euphoria, which makes even the most taciturn of women become blabbermouths to anyone who will listen.
+Sometimes, the excitement of an upcoming IVF cycle brings on a euphoria, which makes even the most taciturn of women become blabbermouths to anyone who will listen.
 It IS an exciting time, but be careful about who you share your IVF cycle dates with.
-Most couples require at least two cycles to achieve a successful pregnancy.
+Many couples require at least two cycles to achieve a successful pregnancy.
 Keeping that in mind, if you don’t get pregnant this time– limiting who you tell also limits the number of people you’ll have to answer to if the embryo(s) doesn’t successfully implant.
-If you can’t stand it, and your family and friends are your compadres along the infertility journey, consider making a “no news is bad news” policy with them so you don’t have to field phone calls, texts and Facebook posts.
+If you can’t stand it, and your family and friends are your compadres along the infertility journey, consider making a “no news is bad news” policy with them.

-- Take a week to treat yourself.
-While fertility treatments are expensive, a successful outcome of an IVF cycle is the most affordable outcome because it rules out the need for further IVF cycles…until you’re ready to have another baby, that is.
-For that reason, it’s worth it to take a full week off after your cycle, even if it means a few unpaid days.
-You can fill those days with some of your very favorite – gentle – activities.
+Fill your post-transfer days with some of your very favorite – gentle – activities.
 Take walks out in nature and breathe deep, journal or work on those scrapbooks or other hobbies you’ve neglected lately, eat a well-balanced diet, get pedicures or take a restorative yoga class to help you de-stress, heal and focus on your body and your breathing.

-- Organize as if you’ve never organized before.
-Let’s face it, there are only so many good meals you can eat – and so many walks you can take – that first day of the two-week wait (often referred to as the 2WW for those in the IVF “know”) before you start to go stir crazy.
+Let’s face it, there are only so many good meals you can eat – and so many walks you can take – that first day of the two-week wait before you start to go stir crazy.
 Therefore, women find that embarking on The World’s Most Comprehensive Organization Project Ever is a great way to while away time and distract yourself as much as you can.
 Leave no drawer unscoured and no closet unsorted.
 Your local Good Will will thank you, and you and your partner will enjoy the de-cluttered and stress-free living space that results from your efforts.